celiakwan/hyperledger-fabric-softhsm/README.md

 ##### Docker Compose Files
 ###### Fabric CA
-- The Docker Compose file of a peer's CA is like this.
+- The Docker Compose file of a peer org's CA is like this.
     ```
     ca_org1:
     image: hyperledger/fabric-ca:latest